Colin West: Leyton Orient

-West switched to Second Division rivals Leyton Orient in July 1993, who were then by managed by his former boss Peter Eustace.
+West switched to Second Division rivals Leyton Orient in July 1993, who were then managed by his former boss, Peter Eustace.
 The "O's" finished 18th in 1993–94, before being relegated in last place in 1994–95.
-The club struggled in the fourth tier, and posted a 21st-place finish in 1995–96 under Pat Holland, three positions above Torquay United, the English Football League's bottom club.
+The club struggled in the fourth tier and posted a 21st-place finish in 1995–96 under Pat Holland, three positions above Torquay United, the English Football League's bottom club.
 He scored five goals in 26 appearances in 1996–97, as Orient moved up to 16th under Tommy Taylor's stewardship.
-In total he made 142 league appearances for Leyton Orient, scoring 42 goals.
-In September 1997, he joined Second Division side Northampton Town on loan, but made just two goalless appearances for Ian Atkins' "Cobblers".
-Two months later he was loaned out to Rushden & Diamonds of the Conference, in a move that reunited him with former manager Brian Talbot, and helped to fire the "Diamonds" to a fourth-place finish in 1997–98.
+He made 142 league appearances for Leyton Orient, scoring 42 goals.
+In September 1997, he joined Second Division side Northampton Town on loan but made just two goalless appearances for Ian Atkins' "Cobblers".
+Two months later, he was loaned out to Rushden & Diamonds of the Conference, in a move that reunited him with former manager Brian Talbot and helped to fire the "Diamonds" to a fourth-place finish in 1997–98.
+The loan was made into a permanent transfer.

 Later career

-West signed with Rushden & Diamonds permanently for the 1998–99 season, and helped the club to another fourth-place finish.
+West permanently signed with Rushden & Diamonds for the 1998–99 season and helped the club to another fourth-place finish.
+He scored two goals against Doncaster Rovers in an FA Cup replay to secure Rushden a tie with Leeds United at Nene Park in the next round.
+His contract was cancelled by mutual consent in September 1999.
 He moved on to Mark Gardiner's Conference strugglers Northwich Victoria in the 1999–2000 campaign, before ending his career at Hartlepool United, where he made just a single appearance in 1999–2000.